antshc/code-review/Readme.md

 **Lesson learned:** Praise is a multiplier.
 Reinforcing good practices makes reviewers *teachers* and authors *motivated learners*.

 ---
+### 4. LGTM

+**Meaning:**
+LGTM (“Looks Good To Me”) is a review approval that confirms the reviewer has examined the pull request and agrees it can be merged.
+It must include a brief note describing what was reviewed.

+**Example:**
+LGTM: reviewed business logic and error handling; tests pass locally.

+---
-### 4. Avoid review anti-patterns: lazy, mean, shape-shifting, and stringent reviews
+### 5. Avoid review anti-patterns: lazy, mean, shape-shifting, and stringent reviews

 **Meaning:**
 Bad review behaviors destroy trust and slow velocity: